NVISIA/BBWorkshop-Ember/README.md

-BackboneWorkshop
+EmberWorkshop
 ================

-Backbone.js Workshop
+Ember.js Workshop
-The Backbone.js Workshop is intended to be released under the MIT license.
+The Ember.js Workshop is intended to be released under the MIT license.

 The MIT License (MIT)